b2-3c/dotfiles/README.md

 ---

 ## 📝 Notes & Credits

-* Some scripts, TOML configs, and CSS files are modified versions of work found in **Omarchy**
-* I take **no credit** for code not originally written by me
 * GTK CSS is experimental and slightly broken — improvements are welcome
-* Firefox `userChrome.css` requires additional setup (see online guides)
-* Home Manager may compress Waybar JSONC files into one-liners — reformat if needed

 ---

 ## 🤝 Contributions